maxz1985/docs/Writerside/topics/Web-Identity-Federation-Cognito.md

 3. The app submits the `IdP Token` to Cognito's  `GetId` API
 4. Your identity pool returns an `identity ID`
 5. The app combines the `identity ID` with the `IdP ID Token` in a `GetCredentialsForIdentity` request to Cognito
+6. (_in background_) Cognito performs "GetOpenIdToken" and "AssumeRoleWithWebIdentity" FOR YOU, you're NOT making these calls with enhanced(simplified) authflow.
-6. Your identity pool returns **AWS Credentials**
+7. Your identity pool returns **AWS Credentials**
-7. Your application signs AWS API requests with the temporary credentials.
+8. Your application signs AWS API requests with the temporary credentials.

 > The flow is "Simplified" or "Enhanced" because in Step 5, Cognito calls STS for you to exchange
 > Amazon Cognito Token that it generates for STS credentials and returns the credentials.<br/>